roman-ryzenadvanced/NomadArch-v1.0/README.md

 ## 📄 License

-This project is a fork of [CodeNomad by OpenCode](https://github.com/opencode/codenom).
+This project is a fork of [CodeNomad](https://github.com/opencode/codenom).

 ---